Search This Blog

 Also include the policy/ process for pricing and job cost accounting, those steps required for uncompensated overtime to personnel who are exempt from the Fair Labor Standards Act (salaried who receive pay at straight time for hours in excess of 40 and those who do not receive pay at all for hours in excess of 40) The former are usually engineers and technicians.
 The latter are usually management or staff).

-I encourage "Total Time Accounting" to my clients to make all hours worked a part of the record and stay away from waste fraud and abuse or defective pricing allegations.
+I encourage "Total Time Accounting" to my clients to make all hours worked a part of the record and keeps records free from waste fraud and abuse or defective pricing allegations.

 I believe the below article by Find Law contains the best approach to the issue of uncompensated overtime and I encourage my clients to make part of their policy the practice specified: